-THE COURT: And you're both reasonably good health, there's nothing that would impact your ability to understand the terms and accept responsibility for the terms, well as the fruits of this as agreement; is that acceptable to you?
-Ferrelli's October 27, 2004 letter to plaintiff identifies the Law Firm as "a Delaware limited liability partnership" and Luchak as its New Jersey "resident partner."
+THE COURT: And you're both in reasonably good health, there's nothing that would impact your ability to understand the terms and accept responsibility for the terms, as well as the fruits of this agreement; is that acceptable to you?

 MR. GUIDO: Yes, sir.